-The first step in this primary assessment is a broad and flexible evaluation of the personal and family history of the individual, primarily with respect to breast and/or ovarian cancer.
-7,8
+The first step in this primary assessment is a broad and flexible evaluation of the personal and family history of the individual, primarily with respect to breast and/or ovarian cancer/fallopian tube or primary peritoneal cancer.^{6,7}

-Genetic predispositions conferring a high risk for breast cancer include hereditary breast and ovarian cancer (BRCA1/2), 9,10 Li-Fraumeni syndrome (TP53), 11 Peutz-Jeghers syndrome (STK11), 12 Cowden syndrome (PTEN), 13,14 and hereditary diffuse gastric cancer (CDH1).
-15 age at which the affected relative was diagnosed.
-16-18 The younger the age at diagnosis of the first- or second-degree relative, the more likely it is that a genetic component is present.
+Genetic predispositions conferring a high risk for breast cancer include hereditary breast and ovarian cancer (BRCA1/2),^{8,9} Li-Fraumeni syndrome (TP53),10 Peutz-Jeghers syndrome (STK11),11 Cowden syndrome (PTEN),^{12,13} and hereditary diffuse gastric cancer (CDH1).14 age at which the affected relative was diagnosed.
+The younger the age at diagnosis of the first- or second-degree relative, the more likely it is that a genetic component is present.
 The maternal and paternal sides of the family should be considered independently for familial patterns of cancer (see NCCN Guidelines for Genetic/Familial Risk Assessment: Breast and Ovarian).

-If the individual has a known genetic predisposition for breast cancer such as mutations in BRCA1/2, TP53, PTEN, or other gene mutation associated with breast cancer risk, that individual must be counselled about risk reduction options.
+If the individual has a known genetic predisposition for breast cancer such as mutations in BRCA1/2, TP53, PTEN, or other genes associated with breast cancer risk, that individual must be counseled about risk reduction options.

 If the familial/genetic factors are not known, a thorough evaluation must be performed.
-The magnitude of the risk increases with the number of affected relatives in the family, the closeness of the relationship, and
+The magnitude of the risk increases with the number of affected relatives in the family, the closeness of the relationship, and the

 Hereditary cancers are often characterized by gene mutations associated with a high probability of cancer development (ie, a high penetrance genotype), vertical transmission through either mother or father, and an association with other types of tumors.
-19,20 They often have an early age of onset and exhibit an autosomal-dominant inheritance pattern (ie, they occur when the individual has a germline mutation in only one copy of a gene).
+They often have an early age of onset and exhibit an autosomal-dominant inheritance pattern (ie, they occur when the individual has a germline mutation in only one copy of a gene).

 Familial cancers share some but not all features of hereditary cancers.
-For example, although familial breast cancers occur in a given family more frequently than in the general population, they generally do not exhibit the inheritance patterns or onset age consistent with hereditary cancers.
+For example, although familial breast cancers occur in a given family more frequently than in the general population, they generally do not exhibit the inheritance patterns or age of onset consistent with hereditary cancers.
 Familial cancers may be associated with chance clustering of sporadic cancer cases within families, genetic variation in lower penetrance genes, a shared environment, or combinations of these factors.
-21-24
+20-23